techjay-c/tp/docs/DeveloperGuide.md

 Expected Output in the Patient List: No new patient added.

 Expected Output in the Command Output Box: Error message for invalid command format.
 <br><br>

+### Listing all Patients

+Prerequisite: There is at least 1 Patient stored in ToothTracker `list-patient`

+Expected Output in the Patient List.
+All Patients stored in ToothTracker are displayed.

+Expected Output in the Command Output Box: Listed all patients!
+<br><br>